 Him: That was last Tuesday honey.

-The thing is, watching a scary movie that doesn’t scare me seems like such a waste of time but on the other hand remaining scared after the movie is over is not a fun experience either.
-It’s a ‘damned if you do it, damned if you don’t’ sort of dilemma.
+The thing is, watching a scary movie that doesn’t scare me seems like such a waste of time but on the other hand, remaining scared after the movie is over is not a fun experience either.
+It’s a ‘damned if you do it, damned if you don’t sort of dilemma.

-I come from a long line of females who love scary stories but to the best of my knowledge I’m the only one who’s managed to develop a debilitating fear of mutant clowns because of said stories.
-Why can’t I be more like my grandmother who was so used to the idea of living in a haunted house (true story) that nothing fazed her.
+I come from a long line of females who love scary stories but to the best of my knowledge, I’m the only one who’s managed to develop a debilitating fear of mutant clowns because of said stories.
+Why can’t I be more like my grandmother who was so used to the idea of living in a haunted house (true story) that nothing fazed her?
 The best example of her totally blasé attitude towards everything supernatural that I can offer is from one of the times my sister and I were spending the weekend at her place.
-Upon being woken up in the middle of the night because my sister and I were convinced we could see a ‘shadow man’ in the corner, her only response was to ask ‘is he stealing anything?’
+Upon being woken up in the middle of the night because my sister and I were convinced we could see a ‘shadow man in the corner, her only response was to ask ‘is he stealing anything?’
 On being told that no, he didn’t appear to be making away with her prized porcelain horse statuettes, she simply rolled over and started snoring again.
 So yes, I know people love to say that the apple never falls far from the tree but in the case of my ability to deal with all things scary, I’d say I’m not even in the same galaxy as my familial tree.

 Will I stop watching horror movies anytime soon?
 Definitely not.
 Will I ever stop getting scared because of them?
 Probably not.
 What can I say, I may not have inherited my ancestors’ fearlessness but I sure as hell inherited their love of scary stories.

-So what’s your favourite scary story?
+So what’s your favorite scary story?